Teddy55Codes/ContainerizedDotnetBenchmarks/README.md

 This repository contains 2 projects [ContainerizedDotnetBenchmarks (the client)](ContainerizedDotnetBenchmarks) and [ContainerizedDotnetBenchmarks.Server (the server)](ContainerizedDotnetBenchmarks.Server).

 > [!NOTE]
-> The two projects are in the same solution, but they don't have any dependencies on each other.
+> The two projects are in the same solution, but they don't have any code dependencies on each other.
 > I put them in the same solution so i don't have to deal with multiple solutions.
+>
+> The two projects do still depend on each other tough.

 ## How To Use